Prior Park Landscape Garden, Ralph Allen Drive, Bath, Somerset BA2 5AHRoute details and mapDownload as a print friendly PDF

 Turn left through kissing gate into field.
 Keep field boundary on right and at end of field take the right of two gates and follow path along wall.
 At main road turn left and after 27yd (25m) turn right down narrow footpath.
 Go straight on at playing field, keeping boundary immediately on left and come to RSPCA home on left.

 Turn right on road and after 110yd (100m) turn left over stone stile in wall.
 After 22yd (20m) turn right at crossing path, go through gate, then left and continue down track.
+Turn right for American Museum - see insert for offer.
 Follow to first corner of field, go through kissing gate and bear left across field.
 At corner, where field and woodland meet, go through kissing gate and cross field, following woodland edge to your right.

 At end of field go through kissing gate and enter Bathampton Woods.
 At first fork bear right and keep to main trail through woods.